Cape Ann Holy Week services

 Past worship services available on YouTube; search First Parish Church Manchester by the Sea.

 Gloucester and Rockport United Methodist Churches continue to share worship together online each week.
-Holy Week services are 6 p.m. for Maundy Thursday and Good Friday, on Thursday, April 1; 7 a.m. for Rockport Youth Easter Sunrise Worship; and 10 a.m. for Easter Sunday, April 4.
+Holy Week services are for Rockport Youth Easter Sunrise Worship; and 10 a.m. for Easter Sunday, April 4.
 Due to the COVID-19 pandemic, both church buildings at 436 Washington St., Gloucester, and 36 Broadway, Rockport, remain closed until deemed safe to open.
 However, the churches’ “people are the church,” and mission work continues.
 Any questions can be directed to the church website listed above.

 Gloucester Unitarian Universalist Church, 10 Church St., Gloucester, is hosting an Easter Sunday worship service online, gloucesteruu.org, at 10 a.m.
 For an invitation to join the service, email info@gloucesteruu.org before 10 on Sunday morning.
 Everyone is welcome.